SOS-CER/SOS-CER.github.io/_projects/labs/02-lab/02-lab-studentdirectory.md

 ## `addStudent()`
 This method supports the functionality for adding a `Student` to the list of students as described in [[UC2, S4]](01-lab-requirements#uc2-s4).
 The method also covers Alternative Flows [[UC2, E4-E9 and E11]](01-lab-requirements#uc2-e4).
 The first grouping of error messages come from `IllegalArgumentException`s thrown during construction of `Student` or when checking the `password` and `repeatPassword` parameters.

 The error message related to "Cannot hash password" should hopefully never happen, but an exception with a error message is provided in case it ever does.
+You will NOT be expected to write a test to cover this exception.
+If this is the only uncovered line in `StudentDirectory` you will receive full extra credit.

 By returning `false`, the method will trigger [[UC2, E3]](01-lab-requirements#uc2-e3) in the GUI.